AdaCore/gnatstudio/docs/users_guide/projects.rst

 The Project Wizard
 ==================

-The project wizard allows you to create in a few steps a new project file.
-It has a number of pages, each dedicated to editing a specific set of attributes for the project.
+The project wizard allows you to create a new project file in a few steps.
+It has a number of pages, each dedicated to editing a specific set of attributes of the project.

-The typical way to access this wizard is through the :menuselection:`Project --> New...` menu.
+You normally access this wizard through the :menuselection:`Project --> New...` menu.

 The project wizard is also launched when a new dependency is created between two projects, through the contextual menu in the project view.

 .. image:: project-wizard.jpg

-The wizard gives access to the following list of pages:
+The wizard has the following pages:

 * Project type
 * Project Naming